joelste/IntuneDocs/intune/email-settings-configure.md

 If you make changes to an email profile you previously assigned, end users may see a message asking them to approve the reconfiguration of their email settings.

 ## Next steps
 Once the profile is created, it isn't doing anything yet.
 Next, [assign the profile to somce devices](device-profile-assign.md).
+We recommend deploying the email profile to user groups.